 - 1. We will involve ourselves actively in the work of the board, and accept our fair share of responsibilities, serving on committees or working groups where required. - 2.
 We will make every effort to attend all meetings and where we cannot attend explain in advance why we are unable to. - 3.
 We will arrive at meetings prepared, having read all papers in advance, ready to make a positive contribution and observe protocol. - 4.
 We will get to know the school well and respond to opportunities to involve ourselves in school activities. - 5.
 We will visit the school and when doing so will make arrangements with relevant staff in advance and observe school and board protocol. - 6.
-When visiting the school in a personal capacity (for example, as a parent or carer), we will continue to honour the commitments made in this code. - 7.
-We will participate in induction training and take responsibility for developing our individual and collective skills and knowledge on an ongoing basis.
+When visiting the school in a personal capacity (for example, as a parent or carer), we will continue to honor the commitments made in this code. - We will participate in induction training, prioritise training in required areas (such as safeguarding) and commit to developing our individual and collective skills and knowledge on an ongoing basis.